-

 Entry and exit conditions can change at short notice.
 Contact the nearest embassy or consulate for details about visas, currency, customs and quarantine rules.

-You'll need a visa and carry proof of your onward or return ticket to enter Mongolia.
+You need to carry proof of your onward or return ticket to enter Mongolia.

 You must show proof of a return airfare or onward travel to enter Mongolia.